FusionAuth/fusionauth-site/site/learn/expert-advice/oauth/modern-guide-to-oauth.md

 A few terms we need to define before we dive into this grant.

 * **Authorize endpoint:** This is the location that starts the workflow and is a URL that the browser is taken to.
-Normally, users register or login at this location.
+Normally, users register or log in at this location.
 * **Authorization code:** This is a random string of printable ASCII characters that the OAuth server includes in the redirect after the user has registered or logged in.
 This is exchanged for tokens by the application backend.
 * **Token endpoint:** This is an API that is used to get tokens from the OAuth server after the user has logged in.
 The application backend uses the **Authorization code** when it calls the **Token endpoint**.